-After correctly identifying work addiction, the next step is determining how to best manage the condition.
-Although the specifics of treating work addiction may vary, there are nevertheless ways in which to successfully treat and manage the condition.
+After you have correctly identified work addiction, the next step is to determine how to best manage the condition.
+Although the specifics of treating work addiction may vary, there are ways to successfully treat and manage this condition.
 Most treatment plans generally involve determining the underlying causes of workaholism.

-What triggers the workaholic’s need to overwork despite its detrimental physical and social effects?
+What triggers the workaholic’s need to overwork despite the detrimental physical and social effects of working too much?
 Are the negative feelings associated with working less rooted in emotional or psychological trauma?
 Were the workaholic’s parents also workaholics?
+Did the problem begin at a time of great financial strain?
 Understanding the roots of the problem may offer insight into how to best proceed with treating it.

-This is because they can provide the recovering workaholic with much needed support in order to help them break free from their addiction.
-Moreover, some of them may be able to help the workaholic develop interests and hobbies outside of work.
+A quality treatment team can help a recovering workaholic with much needed support.
 Of course, starting the whole process may require the intervention of family and friends.
 This is particularly important if the workaholic is either not aware of the problem, or unable to do anything to treat their addiction.

 Is an Intervention Needed?

-Generally speaking, an intervention may be defined as a meticulously planned process wherein the family, friends and possibly colleagues of the addict confront the person in question about their addiction in the hopes of compelling them to seek treatment.
+Generally speaking, an intervention may be defined as a meticulously planned process wherein the family, friends, and possibly colleagues of the addicted person confront that person the work issue in the hopes of compelling that person to seek treatment.

-- Participants give specific examples of the negative (and destructive) behavior caused by, or associated with the addiction.
+- Loved ones and friends give specific examples of the negative (and destructive) behavior caused by, or associated with the addiction.

-- Participants discuss the impact of said behavior on the addicted person as well as their family, friends and colleagues.
+- Loved ones and friends discuss the impact of that behavior on the addicted person as well as their family, friends and colleagues.

-- Participants present a previously discussed plan for treatment that contains clear steps, objectives and particular guidelines.
+- Loved ones present a previously discussed plan for treatment that contains clear steps, objectives and particular guidelines.

-- The interventionist or participants carefully outline the consequences should the addict refuse to accept the proposed treatment.
+- The interventionist or other participants carefully outline the consequences should the addicted person refuse to accept the proposed treatment.

-Although we typically associate intervention with other forms of addiction such as those involving substance abuse or compulsive gambling, it is potentially necessary in cases of workaholism.
-In fact, because being addicted to work is not generally even seen as particularly harmful (or at least not at the same level as the aforementioned other forms of addiction), it is perhaps even more important to consider intervention for workaholism.
+Although we typically associate interventions with other forms of addiction such as alcohol abuse or drug abuse, it is sometimes also necessary in cases of workaholism.
+In fact, because being addicted to work is not often recognized as particularly harmful, it is perhaps even more important to consider an intervention for this problem.

 This is especially important because people who struggle with work addiction may not even be aware of their problem.
-The advantage of this approach is that it gives an opportunity for the people involved to present a structured means of resolving the work addiction before it becomes worse.
+The advantage of an intervention is that it gives an opportunity for the people involved to present a structured means of resolving the problem before it becomes worse.

-Professional involvement and the overall extent of it, depends largely on the overall severity of the situation; however, professionally run interventions tend to go more smoothly than those operated only by participants.
+Professional involvement depends largely on the overall severity of the situation and the wishes of the family.
+However, professionally run interventions tend to go more smoothly than those operated only by family and loved ones.